BelalMohamed2/BelalMohamed2/README.md

 ## 💉🔮 Diabetes Prediction Website

 A website that uses machine learning algorithms to predict diabetes based on different parameters.

+---

+## Digital Filter Design 🎧📡🧬

+In this project, we focus on designing digital filters to remove unwanted noise or interference, extract specific frequency components, and shape the frequency response of a system.

 <h1 align="center">🎓 Education</h1>